ray-project/ray/doc/source/serve/monitoring.md

 For a detailed overview of logging in Ray, see [Ray Logging](ray-logging).

-### Ray Serve with Loki
+### Filtering logs with Loki

-Here is a quick walkthrough of how to explore and filter your logs using [Loki](https://grafana.com/oss/loki/).
+You can explore and filter your logs using [Loki](https://grafana.com/oss/loki/).
-Setup and configuration is very easy on Kubernetes, but in this tutorial we'll just set things up manually.
+Setup and configuration is straightforward on Kubernetes, but as a tutorial, let's set up Loki manually.

-First, install Loki and Promtail using the instructions on <https://grafana.com>.
+For this walkthrough, you need both Loki and Promtail, which are both supported by [Grafana Labs](https://grafana.com).
+Follow the installation instructions at Grafana's website to get executables for [Loki](https://grafana.com/docs/loki/latest/installation/) and [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/).
-It will be convenient to save the Loki and Promtail executables in the same directory, and to navigate to this directory in your terminal before beginning this walkthrough.
+For convenience, save the Loki and Promtail executables in the same directory, and then navigate to this directory in your terminal.

-Now let's get our logs into Loki using Promtail.
+Now let's get your logs into Loki using Promtail.

 Save the following file as `promtail-local-config.yaml`: